vrj93/the-rule-engine/README.md

 # A Rule Engine

-Given APIs are for the purpose of Login(Token generation), File Uploads, File Scans and Upload Status. https://debricked.com/api open source APIs are consumed to do the operation such as scanning and finding different level of vulnerabilities in the Application Config files.
+Following is an Event Driven Application.
+Being Static Code Analyser it has purpose to notify through Emails or Slack channel.
+These alerts are regarding identified vulnerabilities in the config files of End User Application.
+Given APIs are for the purpose of Token generation, File Uploads, File Scans and Scan Status. https://debricked.com/api open source APIs are consumed to do the operation.

 ## Table of Contents